Bridge River, British Columbia: 1858-1860

 The boomtown of Bridge River was one of a half-dozen gold rush-era settlements which sprang up in the vicinity of today's Lillooet, the others being Cayoosh Flat (Lillooet itself), Parsonsville, Marysville, the Upper Fountain (Fountain), and Pavilion.
-Located at the confluence of the Bridge River with the Fraser, the location of the Bridge River Fishing Grounds (aka Six Mile or Setl) the town sprang up around a toll bridge spanning the rapids, aka the Lower Fountain, as the location of this townsite was also called.
+Located at the confluence of the Bridge River with the Fraser, the location of the Bridge River Fishing Grounds (a.k.a.
+Six Mile or Setl) the town sprang up around a toll bridge spanning the rapids, a.k.a. the Lower Fountain, as the location of this townsite was also called.
 The bridge was built by an entrepreneur who tore down a First Nations-built pole bridge which had spanned the river at the same spot.
 The resulting town included hotels, a bank, a barber and various "restaurants" and a blacksmith's, but it vanished very quickly as the river crossing at this point did not turn out to be popular, as ferry crossings farther downstream were closer to Cayoosh Flat and Parsonsville, which were across the river from each other, and charged fares competitive with the bridge tolls.
 No mention is made of when the bridge was torn down, or when the last surviving remnant of the town's buildings and businesses finally closed.
 Nothing survives of the townsite today.
 On the triangle of bench above the confluence of the rivers there are a couple of old log-cabin ruins, but they are remnants of a rancherie of the Xwisten First Nation, the Bridge River Indian Band, who now mostly live farther up the Bridge River a few miles.